Tuesday, January 28, 2014

 The pure freshness of an early morning.

 Bitten by an Ostrich (and an Armadillo, too)

-These incidents both occurred during a trip to the Brookfield petting zoo (Chicago) when I was six years old.
+These incidents both occurred during a trip to a petting zoo when I was six years old.

 The ostrich was a hungry bugger.
 I was holding a hefty hunk of bread in my hand, which was hanging by my side as I was checking out some rather unattractive turkeys.
 The ostrich snuck up behind me and the next thing I knew, my whole hand was in his mouth.
 He got the bread, and I got a bandaid.

 The armadillo incident was negligible and without effect.